a-soong/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something I learnt was using the variables (for light state) and pins (analog write to pin, analog read pin, etc).
 The analog value determines the brightness of the LED.

-This experiment could be the basis of a real world application such as for appliances and setting the brightness on display monitors.
+This experiment could be the basis of a real world application such as for appliances and setting the brightness on the display for devices.

 ### Experiment name ###